Tessalata Moray Eel

 Our Education Station is home to two tomato clown fish, one male and one female.
 Did you know that the female clown fish are larger than the males?
 Also, clown fish are some of the only types of fish who coexist with anemones!

 Striped burrfish are members of the pufferfish family.
 These fish can grow up to 10 inches in length.
 They have beak-like jaws that they use to eat their hard prey like shellfish, barnacles and crabs.
 Burrfish pump water into their bodies to expand their skin and push out their sharp spines.
 They have large, colored eyes that help them see even in murky water.
-Come check out these beautiful fish in our Education Station and at Winter’s Dolphin Tale Adventure take par in our "Plump up a Puffer" program"!
+Come check out these beautiful fish in our Education Station and at Winter’s Dolphin Tale Adventure take par in our Feed a Puffer Fish Program!

 Blue crabs are known as” the beautiful swimmer”.
 They can grow up to 10 inches in length and 20 inches in width.
 Blue crab feed on mollusks (animals with shells) like oysters and clams, as well as plant material.
 They also have paddle-shaped back legs to help them swim!